qcif-training/LinearRegressionR/_episodes/03-Simple-Linear-Regression.md

 The p-value associated with the prediction of the slope is less than 0.05, indicating there is significant evidence that the slope is different from zero, and therefore there is a significant relationship between cigarette consumption and CHD mortality.

-Substituting these values into our linear regression equation, we get the predicted model
+Substituting these values into our linear regression equation, we get the predicted model:

 $$ \text{CHD}_{\text{pred}} = 2.37 + 2.04 \times \text{CigsCons} $$